 A Call for Nominations

-The deadline to submit the nomination form is February 15, 2015.
-As in years past, the network has asked the venture capital community to examine their portfolios and submit their recommendations for the list.
-In an effort to widen and diversify the search for the most disruptive companies, this year CNBC is accepting nominations directly from the companies themselves, as well as from the general public, using a detailed application form, found here.
+The deadline to submit the nomination form is February 8, 2016.
+As in years past, the network has asked the venture capital community to submit their recommendations for the list.
+Private companies are also encouraged to submit themselves for consideration using a detailed application form, found here.

-Nominees will be put through a long, iterative process of researching and scoring, using a proprietary blend of quantitative criteria, such as the amount of venture capital raised and estimated sales and user growth, along with qualitative criteria, including originality and scalability.
+Nominees will be put through a holistic process of research and scoring, using a proprietary blend of quantitative criteria such as valuation, venture capital raised and estimated user growth, along with qualitative criteria including originality, regulatory environment and scalability.

 With CNBC in the U.S., CNBC in Asia Pacific, CNBC in Europe, Middle East and Africa, CNBC World and CNBC HD , CNBC is the recognized world leader in business news and provides real-time financial market coverage and business information to approximately 371 million homes worldwide, including more than 100 million households in the United States and Canada.
 CNBC also provides daily business updates to 400 million households across China.
 The network's 15 live hours a day of business programming in North America (weekdays from 4:00 a.m. - 7:00 p.m.
 ET) is produced at CNBC's global headquarters in Englewood Cliffs, N.J., and includes reports from CNBC News bureaus worldwide.
 CNBC at night features a mix of new reality programming, CNBC's highly successful series produced exclusively for CNBC and a number of distinctive in-house documentaries.